 Photos taken with more than 2 EV between them don't provide a sufficiently good coverage of the tonal range to ensure a high quality merged HDR image.

 Since the HDR Exposures Calculator is intended for photographers who need high quality results as outlined above, we thought it would be misleading for the app to support 3 or more EV spacing.

 You can use the HDR Exposures Calculator in any browser app on your Android phone, once you've downloaded the web version of the app.
 It won't run in a dedicated app, but in a tab of your browser app.

 See more info in the section on using the HDR Exposures Calculator in the field.

-If you don't want to wait for it, or prefer not to have to pay for the app, you can use its web version in Safari, or any other web browser on your iPhone.
+If you don't want to pay for the app, you can use its web version in Safari, or any other web browser on your iPhone.
 See more info in the section on using the HDR Exposures Calculator in the field.

 The web version of the HDR Exposures Calculator app (hdrsoft.com/ev) is free of charge, and doesn't collect any data or personal information whatsoever.